-Use Ansible automation to install software, automate daily tasks, provision infrastructure, improve security and compliance, patch systems, and share automation across your organization.
+Ansible can be used to install software, automate daily tasks, provision infrastructure and network components, improve security and compliance, patch systems, and orchestrate complex workflows.

 Using Ansible for ad-hoc commands